2021-2022 Regional Competition Guidelines & Fees

 - At the 3-day grace period, all registrations will be ‘locked’.
 You will no longer have online access to make changes.
 Your registration should be complete – especially competition entries.
 Incomplete entries will not be included in the event.
 (Please note: it is important that accurate ‘choreographer’ info is included for each competition entry.
 We need this info to complete our weekend judging schedule, as no NYCDA faculty/staff will ever judge their own choreography.
 Please let us know.)
 Changes will only be accepted by emailing the registration team.
 Changes/additions are subject to availability.

 - No registration is guaranteed without payment.
-To secure your spot, we request a deposit equivalent to the Virtual Tuition rates ASAP.
+To secure your spot, we request a 50% deposit at time of registration.

 - FULL payments are required 2 weeks prior to the event.
 Unpaid registrations will not be included in the event and ‘the spot’ will be relinquished to a studio on the waiting list.

-- Completed liability and COVID-19 waivers are required for each dancer/participant.
+- Completed liability waivers are required for each dancer/participant.
 Be sure to get the necessary parent/guardian signatures.
+CLICK HERE for Waiver Link →

 - Each dance studio may apply their own additional fees, when necessary.